 Montserrat Vendrell has a background in biomedical research and management of innovation support entities.
-With a deep knowledge of the life sciences ecosystem in Spain, she has an outstanding network both in the private and public arena.
+With a deep knowledge of the life sciences ecosystem in Spain, she has an outstanding network both in the private and public area.

 Montserrat Vendrell has over 10 year experience in biomedical research both in Spanish institutions (CSIC) and international companies (Roche Institute of Molecular Biology, NJ, US).